Megwana/battleship01/README.md

 I have selected project idea 2 for my Python command line application.
 It is based on the game [Battleships](https://en.wikipedia.org/wiki/Battleship_(game)).

 My game is 1 player, the player must try to locate the enemy (computer)'s ships which are hidden on a 5 X 5 board.

+The aim of the game is for the user to guess the 3 locations of the computer's hidden ships.

+! = explosion (A hit ship)
+~ = a wave (open water, target missed)

 # Features